 From the list of locations below, click the date of the course you wish to attend.
-You will be redirected to our online registration page, which will provide venue details.
+You will be redirected to an online registration page, which will provide venue details.
 Payment can be made online using a credit card (we will email you a tax receipt), or select ‘invoice’ to be invoiced directly from Vision Australia.

 Cost and Inclusions